PhonologicalCorpusTools/CorpusTools/informativity.rst

 1. For each context, calculate :math:`log2P(segment|context)`

    a.
-For the context in 'talks,' i.e., [tɑk_], there are three words with this context ('talk,' 'talks,' and 'talking'), and their token frequencies are 200, 100, and 100 (respectively).
+For the context in 'talks,' i.e., [tɑk..], there are three words with this context ('talk,' 'talks,' and 'talking'), and their token frequencies are 200, 100, and 100 (respectively).
 The probability of [s] in this context is the frequency of 'talks' divided by the total frequency of the context, i.e., 100 / (200 + 100 + 100) = 100 / 400 = 0.25.
 Then, :math:`log2P(0.25)` gives -2.
 That is, we have (negative) two bits of information in this context (the negation will be inversed at the end of the calculation).
 [Note: one could certainly imagine doing this calculation using type frequencies, but Cohen Priva presents only token frequencies; we follow his method here.]

    b.
 For the context in 'walks', we can similarly calculate that the probability of [s] in this context is the frequency of 'walks' divided by the total frequency of the context, i.e., 300 / (150 + 300 + 150) = 300 / 600 = 0.5.
 Then, :math:`log2P(0.5)` gives -1.
 In other words, we have (negative) one bit of information in this context.
 It is less surprising to have an [s] after [wɑk] (only 1 bit of information is gained) than it is to have an [s] after [tɑk] (where 2 bits of information were gained).